 The national real estate picture

 According to Quotable Value Limited (QV) NZ’s property market will plateau for the rest of this year and into the next.
-In fact, Dunedin was the only main centre with any material growth in May, up 1.1 per cent, a whopping four times more than any other main centre.
-Nice work people, you even pipped Wellington, where prices went south in May by 1.3 per cent.
+In fact, Dunedin was the only main centre with any material growth in May, up 1.1%, a whopping four times more than any other main centre.
+Nice work people, you even pipped Wellington, where prices went south in May by 1.3%.

 CoreLogic’s Nick Goodall reports that, while Wellington, Christchurch and Auckland are flat, our smaller, regional markets continue to show growth.
-Whanganui positively smashed it out of the stalls, hitting 5 per cent, however, this bolting regional horse is slowing as affordability starts to bite.
+Whanganui positively smashed it out of the stalls, hitting 5%, however, this bolting regional horse is slowing as affordability starts to bite.

 For his part, Infometrics' chief forecaster Gareth Kiernan, calls the national housing market a mixed bag.
 Here’s Gareth’s logic in point form:

 - sales volumes up 1.3% from May 2017

 - growth steady at 3.7% p.a.